 The doctor had diagnosed a frozen shoulder saying it would take 12 -18 months to heal and required physiotherapy - Jenny thought nope – I’ll go to Jean for kinesiology.

 - Before her diagnosis she had one short treatment of kinesiology.

 - After diagnosis she had a full consultation – details below.

 Two weeks later

-Two weeks after from this consultation full movement was restored; no pain, just slight range of motion issue with her ‘teres minor’ muscle that needed to heal.
+Two weeks after from this consultation full movement was restored; no pain, just slight range of motion issue with her ‘teres minor’ muscle that needed to time to heal.

-This is an indication that emotions can be stored in a muscle (or other part of the body) for many years and when irritated remember that bottled up or stuck emotion that may have no relation to present emotions or events in life.
-By releasing these emotions with kinesiology techniques her body was then able to heal, as it wasn’t being blocked by the nervous system.
+This is an indication that emotions can be stored in our bodies from past events or trauma for many years.
+Then some trigger occurs to awaken bottled up or stuck emotions.
+These may have no relation to present emotions or events in life.
+However by releasing these emotions with kinesiology techniques her body was then able to heal, as it wasn’t being blocked by the nervous system.

-One of the recent medical additions to pain treatment has been the use of antidepressant, as there were found to help relieve pain – surely an indication that our emotions and mental health cannot be separated from physical injury.
+One of the recent medical additions to chronic pain treatment has been the use of antidepressants.
+They have been found to not only improve sleep but also to help relieve pain – surely an indication that our emotions and mental health cannot be separated from physical injury.